mramshaw/DynamoDB/README.md

 Consistent with usage and query requirements, it should as simple as possible to use and manage.

-[DocumentDB is simple to set up and administrate, although the IAM aspects can be tricky.]
+[DynamoDB is simple to set up and administrate, although the IAM aspects can be tricky.]

 ## Alternatives

 The following is a quick list of alternatives to DynamoDB.

-Some notes will be listed, otherwise how to evaluate DocumentDB against the alternatives?
+Some notes will be listed, otherwise how to evaluate DynamoDB against the alternatives?

 [It will be assumed that what is required is a JSON-friendly NoSQL DBaaS that can auto-scale.]